English (ENGL)

 This course introduces recent approaches to teaching writing through modes of digital composition, as well as considering composing for audiences with varying access needs.
 (Formerly 3300:610)

-ENGL:611 Argument and Research Writing (3 Credits)
+ENGL 611 Argument and Research Writing (3 Units)

 This course introduces students to major theories of argumentation and research writing, with an emphasis on pedagogy.
 (Formerly 3300:611)

-ENGL:615 Shakespearean Drama (3 Credits)
+ENGL 615 Shakespearean Drama (3 Units)

 Concentrated study of several Shakespearean plays with emphasis on historical, critical and dramatic documents pertinent to development of Shakespeare's art.
 (Formerly 3300:615)